 Founded in 1976

 Key Executives for Genentech, Inc.

 Executive Vice President of Research & Early Development and Member of Executive Committee

 Senior Vice President and General Counsel

 Genentech, Inc. Key Developments

-FDA Grants Genentech's Avastin Priority Review for Certain Types of Cervical Cancer
+FDA Approves Genentech's Avastin Plus Chemotherapy for Treatment of Advanced Cervical Cancer

 Similar Private Companies By Industry